tock/tock/libraries/tickv/SPEC.md

 ### Somewhat high storage overhead

-The storage overhead is somewhat high for TickFS.
+The storage overhead is somewhat high for TicKV.
 This is mostly due to the two 64-bit hashes that are stored with every object.

 The 64-bit value is determined by the output of the standard Rust